How to Be Productive as a WAHM

 My Journey in Becoming a Work at Home Mom

 As some of you may know, I took this year by the horns and created a business for myself.
 This opportunity has brought so much passion and encouragement into my life, I want to share how to stay productive as a WAHM.

-Not only do I get to call myself a stay-at-home mom, but I have the chance to say I’m a Boss Mom.
+Not only do I get to call myself a stay-at-home mom, but I have the chance to say I’m a Boss Mom or even better, CEO.

 I officially quit my job in June 2017 and decided to stay home with my son.
 Our childcare was a little tricky and my husband didn’t have the flexibility at the time, so it worked best for us.

 Quitting my job gave me the opportunity to create this little blog, along with spending my days with Oliver and watching him grow.